jonnitto/Jonnitto.Sitemap/README.md

 * The property `metaRobotsNoindex` get observed.
 * Template-Less approach: Everything is done in Fusion
 * With the NodeType Mixin `Jonnitto.Sitemap:RemoveFromSitemap` you can easily set which document node should not show up in the `sitemap.xml`. `Neos.Neos:Shortcut` is already done like that.
+* Add `robots.txt` with automatic sitemap entries.
+Works also great in multi-site environments

 Installation
 ------------